Evolutionary dynamics of any multiplayer game on regular graphs: : Applications

 Comparing the payoff structure $a_{i|\mathbf{k}}$ in Eq.~(\ref{sieq_a_peer}) with Eqs.~(\ref{sieq_b_c})--(\ref{sieq_linear_a_PC}), we extract matrices $\mathbf{b}$ and $\mathbf{c}$,

 According to Eq.~(\ref{sieq_linear_PC}), let us calculate

 Then, we can substitute them into Eq.~(\ref{sieq_linear_PC}).
-Meanwhile, the expression of $\Bar{\pi}_i$ and $\Bar{\pi}$ is the same as we give in section~\ref{sec_peer_wellmixed} for well-mixed populations.
+Meanwhile, the expression of $\Bar{\pi}_i$ and $\Bar{\pi}$ is the same as we give in Supplementary Note~\ref{sec_peer_wellmixed} for well-mixed populations.
 In this way, we obtain the replicator equations in structured populations as follows.

 Similarly, solving $\dot{\mathbf{x}}=\mathbf{0}$, we obtain equilibrium points, which can be divided into three categories.
 The first and second categories are single equilibrium points: a point on the $D$-vertex, $\mathbf{x}^{(D)}=(0,1,0)$, and a point on the $DE$-edge, $\mathbf{x}^{(DE)}=(0,x_2^{(DE)},x_3^{(DE)})$, where